You should begin at this link to get an overview of the instrumental music program: Beginning Instrumental Music at Fairmount Park

 What if my child has played a band or orchestra instrument for 1 or more years before entering the 4th grade?
 Will they have to start as a beginner?

-Students who have played an instrument for more than one year with a private teacher or another school will be evaluated by Mr. Pendergrass and placed in the appropriate group.
-String players who started the violin before grade 4 are encouraged to see Mr. Pendergrass to be evaluated and placed in an ensemble.
+Students who have played an instrument for more than one year with a private teacher or at another school will be evaluated by Mr. Pendergrass and placed in the appropriate group.
+String players who started the violin, viola or cello before grade 4 are encouraged to see Mr. Pendergrass to be evaluated and placed in an ensemble.

 What if my student forgets to bring an instrument to school on a lesson day?